vishvAsa/notes/places/india/village/palaveri-bAlAjI_and_village.md

 Then there was a separate spot for washing feet and hands, with a separate, similarly filled, stone vessel.
 Finally, Achamana was done near the tank.

+Mensturating women slept by the backyard, or in the wood storage room in case of rain.

 ## Health
 Very overweight people were almost non-existent, though quite a few were plump.
+There was no known parasitic infestation - despite the shared water.
+Almost no one needed to visit a doctor.
+No dengue or malaria - despite presence of mosquitoes.
+Only one person (a sheTTi) in the neighboring 10 villages had Filaria.
+People slept well despite biting mosquitoes - they were used to it.

+All births happened at home - and quite quickly too, with the assistance neighborhood old ladies.
+Rarely, women died during birth.
+Infant mortality was rare.

 ## Economy
 Farming practice is described [separately](/notes/skills/plant-growing/farms/palaveri-farms/).